Arjun-G-Ravi/AI-Notes/04_NLP/01_Techniques for NLP.md

 Thus one 10K-way softmax -> 10K k-way binary classification.

 The selection of the negative samples is not random, but based on a huristic value.

+# Logit Lens

+The Logit Lens is a method that allows you to take any vector from any layer of the transformer model and pretend that it's the pre-final embedding.
+Then, you multiply it by the unembedding layer to get logits, and finally, you compute a softmax to see the distribution over words that that vector might be representing.

+- The Logit Lens is specifically designed for transformer-based models.
+It lets us understand the understanding of the diffrerent layers of a model.

+- The model wasn't trained to produce these internal representations, so the Logit Lens may not always work perfectly.
+However, it can still be a useful trick for gaining insights into the model's behavior.